LIFESTYLE

 Humans undergo different types of stress, according to the National Institute of Mental Health: routine stress from school, work, family and other daily responsibilities; stress from sudden changes, such as divorce or job loss; and traumatic stress from accidents, wars or disasters.3

 While the causes of stress, known as "stressors," are particular to each person, certain themes crop up frequently.
-After the COVID-19 pandemic declaration, many Americans, for example, cite, money, inflation and current events as major stressors.4 For others, it might be family or relationships.
+Since the pandemic, many Americans, for example, cite money, inflation and current events as major stressors.4 For others, it might be family or relationships.

-When you face a stressor — be it a critical father-in-law, a high-stakes meeting or a life-altering event — it triggers a natural biological response, which is commonly known as "fight or flight" mode.
-Your brain sends hormones like adrenaline and cortisol throughout your body.
-This causes your heart rate to accelerate, pumping blood to your muscles and vital organs, and making you feel energized and hyper-aware.5 (Cortisol, the "stress hormone," can even be detected in your saliva.)
+When you face a stressor—be it a critical family member, a high-stakes meeting or a life-altering event—it triggers a natural biological response, commonly known as "fight or flight" mode.
+Your brain sends hormones like adrenaline and cortisol (the “stress hormone”) throughout your body, causing your heart rate to accelerate, pumping blood to your muscles and vital organs, and making you feel energized and hyper-aware.5

 Historically, this stress response helped us outrun and outwit predators, and even in modern times, it can be both necessary and positive.
 Consider the last time you were on the slopes and needed to react to a downhill skier, or the last time you were compelled to work harder by a looming deadline.